Make

 Make (formerly Integromat) is a visual automation platform that lets you connect apps and services and automate workflows without writing code.
 You build "scenarios" - flowcharts of modules connected by lines - that run on a schedule or in response to triggers.
 Unlike Zapier's linear sequences, Make's visual canvas supports branching logic, loops, error handling, and complex multi-path workflows.

 The free plan includes 1,000 operations per month, which is enough to test and run light workflows.
 Paid plans start at $9/month for 10,000 operations.
 Make is significantly cheaper than Zapier for equivalent functionality and substantially more capable for complex logic.
-The learning curve is steeper than simpler tools like Gumloop, but the payoff in flexibility is real.
+The learning curve is steeper than simpler tools, but the payoff in flexibility is real.

 Make has a large community with thousands of pre-built templates.
 For anyone building AI-powered automations that need to talk to real business tools - CRMs, Google Workspace, Slack, databases - Make is one of the strongest options available.